prominenceai/deepstream-services-library/docs/overview.md

 Triggers have optional, settable criteria and filters:
 * **Class Id** - filters on a specified GIE Class Id when checking detected objects.
 Use `DSL_ODE_ANY_CLASS`
 * **Source Id** - filters on a unique Source Id, with a default of `DSL_ODE_ANY_SOURCE`
-* **Dimensions** - filters on an object's dimensions ensuring both width and height minimums are met.
+* **Dimensions** - filters on an object's dimensions ensuring both width and height minimums and maximum are met.
 * **Confidence** - filters on a object's GIE confidence requiring a minimum value.
 * **Inference Done** - filtering on the Object's inference-done flag